 These plans work just like regular Marketplace plans and are eligible for cost assistance if you qualify.

 In some states PPO’s cover you out of state, in others only a multi-state plan will.
 Again it’s important to check networks and coverage limits of any plan you buy.

 National PPO Network Plans

-National General is the only short-term carrier that is currently offering a year-long plan with a national PPO network.
+National General is the short-term carrier that is currently offering a year-long plan with the largest national PPO network.
 While less-expensive than most individual plans on the market, consumers should also weigh the costs of possibly paying a tax penalty into their decision.

 See the National General Insurance Guide